-As space allows on campus, part-time elementary students may participate in Legacy elementary electives, and part-time secondary students may participate in up to four selected courses.
+As space allows on campus, part-time elementary students may participate in Legacy elementary electives, and part-time middle or high school students may participate in up to four selected courses.
 Part-time students are only permitted on campus during their scheduled class time during the school day, so parents should arrange transportation accordingly.
 Childcare is not available before or after a part-time student's scheduled class time.
 Students attending Legacy part-time and arriving after the start of school or departing campus before the end of the school day must sign in and out of the main office each day.

-Students in grades seven through twelve who take at least one academic course at Legacy each semester may also participate fully in the student life program, including school events, chapel, athletic programs, drama productions, and school trips.
+Students in grades six through twelve who take at least one every-day academic course at Legacy each semester may also participate fully in the student life program, including school events, chapel, drama productions, non-athletic clubs and co-curriculars, school trips, and grades six through eight athletic programs.
+For part-time students in grades nine through twelve, to meet OHSAA requirements for athletic participation, students must take at least one academic course that counts toward graduation on the Legacy campus.
 Notes: (1) Some events, programs, productions, and trips have try-outs or applications, and some require an additional fee or cost.
-(2) Part-time secondary students who participate in athletics must provide quarterly grades to the LCA Academic and Guidance office demonstrating compliance with OHSAA athletic eligibility requirements.
+(2) Part-time middle and high school students who participate in athletics must provide quarterly grades to the LCA Academic and Guidance office demonstrating compliance with OHSAA athletic eligibility requirements.